manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 ### Altering materialized views

 You can suspend consumption by altering materialized views.

-If you remove the `source` and do not delete the MV, it will automatically suspend until you recreate the source with the same name.
+If you remove the `source` and do not delete the MV, it will automatically suspend.
+After recreation of the related source, you should unsuspend MV manually the `ALTER` command

 Currently, only altering materalized views is supported.
 To change `source` parameters, you should drop it and recreate it.